Navigating Atlanta Neighborhoods: ITP vs. OTP Find the perfect place to call home inside or outside Atlanta's perimeter

 Walkability: Midtown is considered among the most walkable and attractive urban neighborhoods in Atlanta, with a tree-lined, tight street grid.
 Bicycle lanes and three MARTA stations make getting around without a car a breeze.
 Buckhead is known as a walker’s paradise, scoring 97 on walkscore.com.

 What Relocators Love: In addition to superior accessibility to Interstates 75 and 85, Hartsfield-Jackson Atlanta International Airport via MARTA, bike lanes and the Atlanta BeltLine, Midtown’s abundant choices for living and working in close proximity make the neighborhood a live, work, play community.
 Home to major employers like Turner Broadcasting, Equifax, Google and AT&T, Midtown is where the talent wants to be.
-More than 24,000 students attend Midtown universities and 68 percent of Midtown residents 25 or older have a bachelor’s degree or higher.
-Georgia Tech’s VentureLab is the No. 2 university-based business incubator worldwide and the Advanced Technology Development Center is one of the “Top 12 Business Based Incubators Changing the World,” according to Forbes magazine.
+More than 24,000 students attend Midtown universities and 74 percent of Midtown residents have a bachelor’s degree or higher according to Niche.com.
+Georgia Tech’s VentureLab is the No. 2 university-based business incubator worldwide and the Advanced Technology Development Center is one of the “Top 12 Business Based Incubators Changing the World,” according to Forbes.

-Buckhead’s leaders have overtly diversified its brand to a sentiment comfortable and welcoming to all, according to Sam Massell, Buckhead Coalition founding president and a former Mayor of the City of Atlanta.
+Buckhead’s leaders have overtly diversified its brand to a sentiment comfortable and welcoming to all, according to Sam Massell, Buckhead Coalition founding president and a former mayor of Atlanta.
 Abundant dining opportunities, education institutions, entertainment facilities and a growth of job opportunities have made the area self-sufficient.

 Local Flair: Every year, there are more than 3,000 nightly events in Midtown due to the high concentration of arts and attractions in the district, including the High Museum of Art and Woodruff Arts Center.
 Atlantans flock to Midtown for events like Taste of Atlanta, Music Midtown, Piedmont Park Arts Festival and more; and local restaurants, craftsmanship, arts and music are part of the everyday culture of the neighborhood.
-Buckhead draws more than 500,000 additional participants to its 50 annual public events, as well as its worldwide famous Fourth of July Peachtree Road Race with 60,000 participants.
+Buckhead draws more than 500,000 additional participants to its 50 annual public events, as well as its worldwide famous AJC Peachtree Road Race with 60,000 participants every Fourth of July.

-Growth/Development: Midtown is experiencing unprecedented growth with more than 64,700 square feet of retail space and 132,800 square feet of office space under construction.
-To accommodate what can only be described as an astonishing population increase, there are 8,588 rental apartments in various stages of development in Buckhead, as well as major mixed-use commercial properties under construction.
+Growth/Development: Midtown is experiencing unprecedented growth with 243,833 square feet of retail space and approximately 1.2 millon square feet of office space under construction as of February 2018, according to Midtown Alliance.
+To accommodate what can only be described as an astonishing population increase, the Buckhead Coalition reports more than 17,000 apartment units having been proposed or developed since 2012.

-The locals joke that in Decatur, “There’s a festival for that.”
+The locals joke that in Decatur, there’s a festival for everything.
 While there’s an urban feel to this community, it is just far enough from Downtown Atlanta to establish its own vibe while still being accessible.
 The downtown Decatur area offers a wide range of popular restaurants and shops, most of which are locally owned.

 What Relocators Love: The traditional, small-town atmosphere coupled with urban access and development a short drive away make Decatur majorly beneficial to relocators looking for a suburban life in the city.
 The excitement of a college town (Agnes Scott College) exists in Decatur’s most populated areas, with local shops, restaurants and bars abounding.
 Tree-lined streets, great schools, colleges and businesses tie together a sustainable city within the city.
 Close access to downtown Atlanta and I-285 give Decatur gateways to all other parts of the metro area.